Angela Milles-Lade

 Rt.
 Hon.
 Oliver Stanley, 1934 2

-He gained the rank of Temporary Captain in the service of the Royal Field Artillery.1 He gained the rank of Major in the service of the Lancashire Hussars.1 He was decorated with the award of the Military Cross (M.C.).1 He was decorated with the award of the Croix de Guerre.1 He was admitted to Gray's Inn entitled to practice as a barrister.1 He held the office of Member of Parliament (M.P.)
-(Conservative) for Westmorland between 1924 and 1945.1 He held the office of Parliamentary Private Secretary between December 1924 and 1929, to the President of the Board of Education.1 He held the office of Parliamentary Under-Secretary of State, Home Office between 1931 and 1933.1 He held the office of Minister of Transport between 1933 and 1934.1 He was invested as a Privy Counsellor (P.C.) in 1934.1 He held the office of Minister of Labour between 1934 and 1935.1 He held the office of President of the Board of Education between 1935 and 1937.1 He held the office of President of the Board of Trade between 1937 and 1940.1 He held the office of Secretary of State for War in 1940.1 He gained the rank of Honorary Colonel between 1940 and 1950 in the service of the Manchester Regiment.1 He held the office of Secretary of State for the Colonies between 1942 and 1945.1 He held the office of Member of Parliament (M.P.)
+He gained the rank of Temporary Captain in the Royal Field Artillery.1 He gained the rank of Major in the Lancashire Hussars.1 He was awarded the Military Cross (M.C.)1 He was awarded the Croix de Guerre.1 He was admitted to Gray's Inn entitled to practise as a barrister.1 He held the office of Member of Parliament (M.P.)
+(Conservative) for Westmorland between 1924 and 1945.1 He held the office of Parliamentary Private Secretary between December 1924 and 1929, to the President of the Board of Education.1 He held the office of Parliamentary Under-Secretary of State, Home Office between 1931 and 1933.1 He held the office of Minister of Transport between 1933 and 1934.1 He was appointed Privy Counsellor (P.C.) in 1934.1 He held the office of Minister of Labour between 1934 and 1935.1 He held the office of President of the Board of Education between 1935 and 1937.1 He held the office of President of the Board of Trade between 1937 and 1940.1 He held the office of Secretary of State for War in 1940.1 He gained the rank of Honorary Colonel between 1940 and 1950 in the Manchester Regiment.1 He held the office of Secretary of State for the Colonies between 1942 and 1945.1 He held the office of Member of Parliament (M.P.)
 (Conservative) for Bristol West between 1945 and 1950.1 He held the office of Chancellor of Liverpool University between 1949 and 1950.1

 Children of Colonel Rt.
 Hon.
 Oliver Frederick George Stanley and Lady Maureen Helen Vane-Tempest-Stewart